Retta Thala: Plot

+During this time, Thiraviyam arrives to negotiate with Kaali, seeking information about Upendra’s disappearance.
+Once again, Kaali confesses that he has killed Upendra.
+Before Thiraviyam can act, he receives a call from Delhi Intelligence that radically alters the situation.
+Fingerprint analysis reveals that Kaali is not who he claims to be.
+According to intelligence records, Kaali is actually John Bravo, a highly elusive international assassin and the spy of Cosa Nostra (Sicilian Mafia), wanted by Interpol and believed to have been operating undetected in India for years.
+No confirmed visual record of him exists.

+Realising the threat Kaali poses, Thiraviyam attempts to contain the situation.
+Kaali kills Thiraviyam and his entire team with ease, revealing his true lethality.
+He then proceeds alone to the crocodile park, where Anthre is being held captive.
+In a violent confrontation, Kaali single-handedly eliminates Reddy and his entire gang and rescues her.
+After securing the money, Kaali hands it over to Anthre but tells her that staying with him would put her life in constant danger and they part ways.

+In the film’s closing moments, Kaali is shown being pursued by a pair of hired goons, whom he swiftly kills.
+He then stands by the roadside asking for a lift.
+Vaijanti, Reddy's daughter-in-law offers him a ride.
+During the journey, she possibly attempts to shoot him, but the car crashes immediately after a gunshot is fired.
+The film ends abruptly with the assumption that Kaali has overpowered and shot her and is still alive.

 Production

 Development

 On 4 April 2024, actor Arun Vijay's 36th film was launched with a working title AV36 by the director Lokesh Kanagaraj after a formal puja in Chennai.
 The film marks the third production venture of Bobby Balachandran under his BTG Universal banner headed by Dr. M. Manoj Beno.
-The film also marks the third directorial venture of Kris Thirukumaran who is known for Maan Karate (2014) and Gethu (2016).
-The action thriller film also stars Siddhi Idnani, Tanya Ravichandran and Kannada actor Yogesh making his debut in Tamil portraying the role of an antagonist.
-The film has an ensemble cast including Hareesh Peradi, John Vijay, and Balaji Murugadoss in supporting roles.

-The technical team consists of editor Anthony, cinematographer Tijo Tomy, stunt choreographers-duo Anbariv and Prabhu.
+The film also marks the third directorial venture of Kris Thirukumaran after Maan Karate (2014) and Gethu (2016).
+It stars Siddhi Idnani and Tanya Ravichandran as the lead actresses, and Kannada actor Yogesh making his debut in Tamil portraying the role of an antagonist.
+The technical team consists of editor Anthony, cinematographer Tijo Tomy, stunt choreographing duo Anbariv and Prabhu.
 The music is composed by Sam C. S.

 Filming and post-production

-Principal photography was planned to commence by the end of April 2024 in various locations like Goa, Pondicherry, Tharangampadi, Chennai, and abroad.
+Principal photography was planned to commence by the end of April 2024 in various locations like Goa, Pondicherry, Tharangampadi, Hyderabad, Chennai, and Ukraine.
 As planned, the filming began on 29 April 2024 and, got wrapped in mid-June 2024.
 After a break, the team resumed its shooting and on 26 September the makers announced their commencement of their short and final schedule at Goa.
 The final schedule got wrapped on 1 October which was officially confirmed on 19 October 2024.
 On 25 January 2025, the production house announced that Arun Vijay had completed dubbing for his portions.